Anxiety For No Reason? All About Generalized Anxiety Disorder (GAD)

 If you're experiencing these symptoms, you may have generalized anxiety disorder (GAD).
 People with GAD have a chemical imbalance in their brains that causes these symptoms of anxiety.

-How does it feel to have generalized anxiety disorder?
+How does it feel to have GAD or anxiety for no reason at all?

 Generalized anxiety disorder is a mental health disorder that causes you to worry excessively, especially about things or events that have not yet occurred.
 It is also referred to as anticipatory anxiety.